+1. the technical aspects of your computer/email/printer etc.

+Please refer to the BC Distance Education website (Links to an external site.)Links to an external site. for the Canvas Tutorial (Links to an external site.)Links to an external site. and for minimum hardware requirements.
+The Distance Education Office telephone number is listed above.

+2. reading the specified materials and checking all 'deadline dates' - there are no makeups as there is plenty of time to complete the work in the 'open window' periods that are provided.

-- 1. the technical aspects of your computer/email/printer etc. Please refer to the BC Distance Education website for the Canvas Tutorial and for minimum hardware requirements.
-The Distance Education Office telephone number is listed above. - 2. reading the specified materials. - 3. taking part in email discussions.
-Contacting me/fellow students can be helpful. - 4. keeping comprehensive notes/diagrams/maps relevant to course topics. - 5. timely completions of place location and module exams.
-You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498
+3. taking part in email discussions.
+Contacting me/fellow students can be helpful.

+4. keeping comprehensive notes/diagrams/maps relevant to course topics.

+5. timely completions of place location and module exams.
+You should not leave exams to the last minute in case you have a technical problem this is a very important consideration.

-(Updated SP 2014)
+6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades.

+7. reading the Social Science Division's policy statement.

+8. if special needs are necessary contacting Disability Support Services at (425) 564-2498

+PROCEDURES AND GUIDELINES OF THE SOCIAL SCIENCE DIVISION

+Bellevue College does not discriminate on the basis of race, color, national origin, language, ethnicity, religion, veteran status, sex, sexual orientation, including gender identity or expression, disability, or age in its programs and activities.
+Please see policy 4150 at www.bellevuecollege.edu/policies/ (Links to an external site.)Links to an external site.
+The following people have been designated to handle inquiries regarding non-discrimination policies: Title IX Coordinator, 425-564-2641, Office C227, and EEOC/504 Compliance Officer, 425-564-2641, 564-2266, Office R130.

-Cheating, Stealing and Plagiarizing\
+Cheating, Stealing and Plagiarizing